MagedSaeed/farasapy/README.md

 # Contribution

+It is my pleasure to give special thanks to those who spend time and effort contributing to farasapy.

 - The credit of desegmentation code goes for @Wissam Antoun [https://github.com/WissamAntoun/Farasa_Desegmenter] in his repository [https://github.com/WissamAntoun/Farasa_Desegmenter].
+- The credit of adding spellchecker support after downloading the binaries JARs from QCRI website goes to @abdullah-shwaiky.

 # Want to cite?